 The gains made by local corporations on the sale of shares in non-local affiliates enjoy the same 95% tax exemption as granted for the sale of shares in local subsidiaries.
-However, for trade tax purposes, this requires that the non-local affiliate carries out only, or almost only, an active activity.

-7. ANTI-AVOIDANCE
+7. Anti-avoidance

 7.1 Overarching Anti-avoidance Provisions